Connecting Puppet Enterprise to an External Directory Service

-Puppet Enterprise (PE) connects to external Lightweight Directory Access Protocol (LDAP) directory services through PE’s role-based access control (RBAC) service.
+Puppet Enterprise (PE) can connect to external Lightweight Directory Access Protocol (LDAP) directory services through PE’s Role-Based Access Control (RBAC) service.
 This allows you to use existing users and user groups that have been set up in your external directory service.
 Specifically, you can use PE to:

 The supported directory services are OpenLDAP and Active Directory.

 User accounts that originate from an external directory are referred to as remote users.
-Users created in PE are referred to as local users.
+Users that are created in PE are referred to as local users.

 You can add both remote and local users directly to user roles.
 In addition, when an external directory group is imported into PE and assigned to a user role, the remote users that belong to that group all become members of the user role.
-Remote users do not appear in the list of users in PE until they log into PE for the first time.
-When new remote users log in for the first time, they automatically gain any permissions assigned to user groups they are in.
+Remote users do not appear in the list of users in PE until they log in to PE for the first time, but when they do log in for the first time they will automatically have any permissions that were assigned to user groups they are in.

 Note: The connection to your external LDAP directory is read-only.
 If you want to make changes to remote users or user groups, you need to edit the information directly in the external directory.

 This section describes how to connect PE to your external directory service.
 PE only connects to the external directory service when a user logs in or when groups are imported.
-The table below provides examples of the settings used to connect to an Active Directory service and an OpenLDAP service.
+The table below provides examples of the settings you would use to connect to an Active Directory service and an OpenLDAP service.
 Each setting is explained in more detail below the table.

 To connect PE to your external directory service:

-All of the fields are require,d except for Login help, Lookup user, Lookup password, User relative distinguished name, and Group relative distinguished name.
-If you do not enter User relative distinguished name or Group relative distinguished name, RBAC will search the entire base DN for the user or group.
+All of the fields are required except for Login Help, User Relative Distinguished Name, and Group Relative Distinguished Name.
+If you do not enter User Relative Distinguished Name or Group Relative Distinguished Name, RBAC will search the entire base DN for the user or group.

 |Directory name||My Active Directory||My Open LDAP Directory|